-The Member Organization program is designed to strengthen the arts and humanities sector through partnership, shared services and advocacy.
-Ahha’s member organizations are the Arts & Humanities Council of Tulsa, serving as a collective impact group for the sector.
+The Council Affiliate program is designed to strengthen the arts and humanities sector through partnership, shared services and advocacy.
+Ahha’s council affiliates are the Arts & Humanities Council of Tulsa, serving as a collective impact group for the sector.

 Organizations interested in joining the Arts & Humanities Council may submit an application online, via email or via mail.
 The ahha Executive Committee reviews applications on a monthly basis.

-Emerging and established organizations that are fulfilling an arts or humanities-related community need, are organized and are in good financial standing may become Council members.
-Member organizations are part of a strong network working to grow arts and cultural offerings in Tulsa.
+Emerging and established organizations that are fulfilling an arts or humanities-related community need, are organized and are in good financial standing may become Council affiliates.
+Council affiliates are part of a strong network working to grow arts and cultural offerings in Tulsa.
 Benefits include:

 Less than $100,000

 $500,001 – $1,000,000

 Open to representatives from all Ahha Council Affiliates, the Advocacy Summit is a strategic discussion and planning day to develop our advocacy priorities.
 We focus on issues at the local, county and state level.
 Held at the Hardesty Center.